 Writer’s Memo

 I picked this keyword because I have been watching Buffy the Vampire Slayer recently, and I thought the way the show represented the concept of “humanity” was interesting.
 After investigating the definition of the word humanity, its origin, and how it is portrayed in Buffy, I knew that it would be a good topic to talk about because of how broad its definition is, and how it’s context has changed over time.
 I will be able to apply this word to my second major paper because many of the characters in Buffy are representative of the different viewpoints of what constitutes humanity, and the humanity apparent in the non-human characters demonstrates how the show portrays humanity as being a part of human nature whether those with the aspects of human nature are human or not.
 While the show may seem to revolve around a theme of combatting humans versus demons or more simply in terms of good versus evil, the show blends this boundary between good and bad.
 There are some episodes where the evil being conducted is not through demons, but through people, which transitions the emphasis on physical demons to the demons and imperfections in humankind.
 Thus, Buffy portrays the full extent of humanity within the boundaries of humankind and outside of it as well as the full range of human nature going from the more positive aspects like love and benevolence to the more negative like aggression and jealousy.
 All of these traits are exhibited in the characters of Buffy whether they are human or not, which demonstrates the show’s implications on humanity being imperfect and flawed.
 The main potential drawback of my keyword is that it is very broad so it could be easy to get lost in its vast implications and contexts.
 This specific genre of writing required me to do a lot more research than I would normally do for a regular paper, and it also let me have a less articulated and concise argument.
 I was doing a lot more research and stating of facts and contexts rather than doing much developing of my arguments and claims.

+Chanelle,

+You very nicely articulate the purpose of a keyword essay immediately above, but you’re even doing too much argumentation with regard to Buffy.
+That is not to say that a keyword essays cannot make an argument (a good one will), but that you need to keep that argument much more limited in scope.
+You’re trying to establish a conceptual framework for your readers, introduce them to a specific way of thinking about humanism.
+With that in mind, you can flesh out your historical and/or citizenship narratives to serve as the foundation for the paper as a whole.
+As it is, you raise a number of really interesting points, but they feel largely disjointed and underdeveloped.
+Say more, but talk about less.